Parantica melaneus

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Danainae - Parantica - melaneus

-Regional Distribution: India, Nepal, Bhutan, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China, Malaysia
+Regional Distribution: Nepal, Bhutan, India, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China, Malaysia, Singapore

 Larval Hosts: Jasminanthes mucronata, Marsdenia formosana, Marsdenia tinctoria, Vincetoxicum indicum (Apocynaceae).
-There may be other host plants that have not yet been recorded.
+There are most likely other host plants that have not yet been recorded.
 Actual host plant used depends upon location and availabilty of plant species.

 Adult Food Sources: Nectar - Lantana camara (Verbenaceae), Ageratum houstonianum, Bidens pilosa, Chromolaena odorata, Spilanthes paniculata (Asteraceae), Leea alata (Vitaceae), Heliotropium indicum (Boraginaceae).
 There are almost certainly other nectar sources that have not been recorded.
 Other - mud puddling.